-so during the year we held a series of to equip our leaders with the mindset and behaviours required to lead cultural and behavioural change throughout the our APRA Remedial Action Plan.
+The Bank's culture is set by our leadership so during the year we held a series of leadership development forums designed to equip our leaders with the mindset and behaviours required to lead cultural and behavioural change throughout the organisation.
+These leadership forums were also designed to support the objectives of our APRA Remedial Action Plan.